-Our vineyards are saved almost entirely from the large hawks that occurred a few weeks ago in our area, allowing us to continue with the harvest with total normality.
+Our vineyards were almost completely spared from the hailstorm that occurred a few weeks ago in our area, allowing us to continue with the harvest as normal.

-On July 7th in the province of Albacete, what at first looked like a simple summer storm, ended up becoming a hail and causing damage to many crops in a phase when the vine is very delicate.
+Last Sunday 7th July in the province of Albacete, what seemed to be a simple summer storm, ended up turning into hail and causing damage to many crops in a phase where vines are also very delicate.

-We should recall that the vine is in full moment of curdling the fences and clusters, so that any weather phenomenon could affect the harvest and reduce its quality, making both the thickness and the setting are not optimal.
+Let us remember that the vines are in the middle of setting of the vines and bunches, so any climatic phenomenon could affect the harvest and reduce its quality, causing both the thickness and the fruit set to be less than optimal.

-This rain of hail also affected another wine region such as the Utiel-Requena region, harming a large part of the wineries in the area.
+This hailstorm also affected another wine-growing area, the Utiel-Requena region, damaging a large part of the wineries in the area.

-In addition to vineyards, this large hailstorm caused damage to other crops in the affected areas such as olive, almond, leguminous or cereals (it is estimated that up to 10,000 hectares in Utiel-Requena alone), causing damage to plantations ranging from 10 % to 100%.
+In addition to vineyards, this hailstorm caused damage to other crops in the affected areas, such as olive trees, almond trees, leguminous plants and cereals (it is estimated that up to 10,000 hectares in Utiel-Requena alone), causing damage to plantations ranging from 10% to all of them.

-This is why at Bodega Pardo Tolosa we feel especially fortunate to have escaped this hail for very little, since it could have seriously jeopardized our harvest for this year.
-In fact, the storm has only affected a small area of our land called “La Ceja”, and we hope that this does not affect our final production or, of course, its quality.
+This is why we at Bodega Pardo Tolosa feel particularly fortunate to have narrowly escaped this hail, as it could have seriously endangered our harvest this year.
+In fact, the storm only affected a small area of our land called "La Ceja", and we hope that this scare will not affect our final production or, of course, its quality.

-We will keep watching the weather, always looking at the sky and hoping that there is nothing else that prevents us from successfully finishing the harvest, which this year points out that it going to be of an excellent quality.
-So now we should be focus again on our work and take care that this year’s results will be as positive as we expect and we can continue to succeed with our wines.
+We will continue to keep an eye on the weather, always looking to the sky and hoping that there are no more scares that prevent us from successfully completing the harvest, which this year looks set to be of excellent quality, so now we can only focus on our work and ensure that the results this year are as positive as we hope and that we can continue to reap success with our wines.